Sunday, 13 December 2020

 5. Papa was a rolling stone - The Temptations

 The winter of 1972-1973 crept in without my realizing it.
 It would be the second winter I'd spend in the USA.
-Nino, who had been living with Pepe (Jose) in Queens-NY since mid-June, decided he'd had enough of living abroad and was going back to Brazil on 12 November 1972, a Sunday.
-He was terribly homesick and couldn't be apart from his family much longer.
+Nino, who had been living with Pepe (Jose) in Queens-NY since August, decided he'd had enough of living abroad and was going back to Brazil on 12 November 1972, a Sunday.
+He was terribly homesick and couldn't stand being apart from his family much longer.
 The idea of spending Christmas away from his parents and siblings was dreadful to him.
-I could not understand his plight for Xmas was only a holiday to me.
+I could not understand his plight, for Xmas was only another holiday to me.

 He could stay away from his family for months on end, without giving them a thought, but started missing them terribly when something went wrong.
 I think he was bored with his life and wanted some drastic change without much effort and decided to 'go back'.
 Going back is always easier than sorting oneself out.